vulcangz/catego/README.md

 * Get all node of the tree except the given nodes (exclusion)
 * Create a blacklister that will says instantly if a node is banned from the list you provided (if you submit a blacklisted node, all its children will be banned too)

+## Example use-case

+This library has been made to represent a tree of categories in RAM and to know if a category is banned very quickly.
+If you ban an upper category, every category beneath will be ban as well.

 ## Documentation

 https://godoc.org/github.com/mrsinham/catego

 ## Installation

-This library uses cool libraries as :
+This library uses cool libraries as (thanks to the authors) :

 * github.com/Workiva/go-datastructures
 * github.com/juju/errgo